Cleaning and Reprocessing an Endoscope After a Failed Leak Test

 - Clean the scope externally and internally with enzymatic cleaner, being sure to brush all channels.
 Rinse.

 - Dry the external scope surfaces with a soft, lint free cloth.
-Dry the internal parts of the scope by applying air through the channels, follow this with 70 – 90% alcohol, and then flow with air again.
+Dry the internal channels of the scope by applying air through the channels, follow this with 70 – 90% alcohol, and then flow with air again.

 - Depressurize the scope.